CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/terraform.md

 ### Your First Terraform Execution Plan

 The best way to get started using Terraform is to run execution plans.
 All Terraform plans are written in HCL (Hashicorp Configuration Language).
 HCL is similar to the JSON format.

-In this example, we are gathering the identity of the administrator associated with this Meraki API key and then print the name and email.
+In this example, we are gathering the identity of the administrator who is associated with this Meraki API key and then print the name and email.
 We will then return a list of the Meraki organization names this administrator can manage.

 1. **Develop the Plan**